edulinq/quizgen/docs/syntax.md

 ## Math

-LaTeX-style math is supported in the Quiz Generator.
+LaTeX-style math is supported in the Quiz Composer.
 When rendering to a PDF, standard LaTeX equation rendering is used (along with the `amsmath` package).
 When rendering to HTML, [KaTeX](https://katex.org/) is used.